 Fujinon 14mm Build Quality

-I touched on this a bit already, but the Fujinon 14mm has that older Fujifilm design and feel to it, similar to the 23mm f1.4, or the 35mm f1.4.
-It has the sliding focus lock on it, with the fairly loose fly-by-wire aperture control ring.Â
+I touched on this a bit already, but the Fujinon 14mm has that older Fujifilm design and feel, similar to the 23mm f1.4 or the 35mm f1.4.
+It has a sliding focus lock and a loose fly-by-wire aperture control ring.

 Besides all that, the lens is built with a metal barrel and feels solid.
 It fits great and is well-balanced on both the X-Pro 2 and the X-T2.